Eva-Kuk/unique-wings/README.md

 ![reviews-form](wireframes/readme/reviews-form.png)

 PRODUCT MANAGEMENT
-- Product management is for superuser/admin and is visible on My account dropdown menu when admin is logged into account.
+- Product management is for superuser/admin and is visible on `My account` dropdown menu when admin is logged into account.
-- Only Admin has possibility to add product to the database by filling in the add product form.
+- Only Superuser (Admin) has possibility to add product to the database by filling in the add product form.
 Images can be selected directly from the admin's computer.
 There is an option for url links as well.

 ![product-management-top](wireframes/readme/product-management1.png)
 ![product-management-bottom](wireframes/readme/product-management2.png)

-- Only Admin can edit/delete products in the database by navigating on the product site or directly on the product detail page by using Delete|Edit links which redirect the admin to products form to be edited.
-The alert toast displays the information about editing the product.
+- Only Admin can edit/delete products in the database on the product site or on the product detail page by using Delete|Edit product pills which redirect the admin to products form to be edited.
+The alert toast displays the information about editing the product and success toast for edited.

 ![product-management-top](wireframes/readme/product-management-edit1.png)
 ![product-management-bottom](wireframes/readme/product-management-edit2.png)

-- When deleting the product admin is getting modal alert will appear.
+- When deleting the product admin is getting modal alert will appear on the middle of the screen.

 ![modal-alert](wireframes/readme/modal-alert.png)

 REGISTER
-- The user can register to the website through the Register form page.
+- The site visitor can add their details to open an account on the site through the Register form page.
 Every account requests an email, email-confirmation, username, password and  password confirmation
 - A verification email is sent to the user's email to avoid fake users with no email.
 That email contains a security link that opens a "confirmed email" page on the website.
 The user is added to the database and is allowed to complete their profile on their new profile page.

 ![sign up](wireframes/readme/sign-up.png)

-SIGN IN
+LOGIN
-- If the user is already registered, they can sign in through the login page.
+- The site visitor can login to the site if they are an existing user through the login page.
 The user needs their email adress or username as well as their password to connect.
 The user can also retrieve their password if forgotten.
 - Once the login form is approved, the user is redirected to their profile page containing their personal information.

 ![sign in](wireframes/readme/sign-in.png)

 PROFILE
-- Profile Page is personal and displays for the registered and logged in user by using the link `Profile` on the `My account` dropdown menu.
+- Profile Page is personal and displays for the registered and logged in user by using the link `My Profile` on the `My account` dropdown menu.
 - User is able to fill in and update the Delivery information, see the order history.
 - The order number links to the order confirmation page.